cappuccino286/scrapy_socialbakers/README.md

 ```

 ## Spiders
 By default, this spider extract top 50 brands in France.
-However, it can receive argument "country" that extract top 50 brands in a country specific.
+However, it can receive argument "country" and argument "brand" that extract top 50 brands in a country specific.

     $ scrapy crawl topbrand
     $ scrapy crawl topbrand -a country=vietnam